logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 ## Prerequisites

 For cloning a private repository, you should configure a [Git Provider](configure_git_provider.md) with your git credentials.
 You can clone a GitHub and GitLab public repository without configuring the provider.
-However, for BitBucket you always need to configure the username and password to clone a repository.
+However, for BitBucket you always need to configure the username and token to clone a repository.

 ## UI